evanx/redex/test/case/webServer/README.md

 One can replicate much of the functionality of Nginx for example, e.g. by implementing processors as required and wiring these anyhow.

-As further use-case examples, we intend to implement processors to support HTTP proxy, load balancing, caching and HTTPS termination.
+As further use-case examples, we intend to implement processors to support HTTP redirect, proxy, load balancing, caching and HTTPS termination.
 While each of these processors is relatively simple, clearly their composition can be quite useful.

+While a custom Node script can achieve a desired process on its own, it is interesting to enable a custom server to be composed via configuration.
+Naturally custom Node processors can leverage third-party `npm` modules e.g. ExpressJS "middleware."

 ## Learn more